Food Obsession in Eating Disorders: Why It May Feel Like You Can’t Stop Thinking About Food

 Renourishment and regular eating

-One of the first steps to healing food obsession is to eat regular meals and snacks, so the body and brain can feel a sense of safety again and live in energy equilibrium.
+One of the first steps to stopping food obsession is to eat regular meals and snacks so that the body and brain can feel a sense of safety again and live in energy equilibrium.
 Specific interventions can vary from person to person, but it may include following a meal plan, or relying on mechanical eating for a period of time.
 “It depends on the diagnosis, a person’s age, and if they need to restore weight to nourish their brain,” Levine says.

 Exposure work